HTGenomeAnalysisUnit/h5ad_clean_annotate/README.md

 		"layers/layer1"
 	],

-	// A dicitonary of "old_name": "new_name" pairs to rename obs columns.
+	// A dictionary of "old_name": "new_name" pairs to rename obs columns.
 	"rename_columns": {
 		"old_name1": "new_name1",
 		"old_name2": "new_name2"